 This soup also makes for a great starter for a fall dinner party or for Thanksgiving.
 Make ahead of time and freeze, reheat and keep warm for serving.
 Don’t forget the garnishes.
 Crumbled dried Thai chiles, fresh cilantro, pumpkin seeds and toasted coconut flakes.
 Remove the seeds from the Thai chiles unless you like to brave the heat that comes from the seeds.

-- 1 3-4” piece of Lemongrass, smashed and lightly sliced ( not cut all the way through)
+- One 3-4 inch piece of lemongrass, smashed and lightly sliced ( not cut all the way through)

 - 1 tsp sea salt